ossd-s25/project-evaluation/Godot.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+This project is not very beginner friendly.
+It has quite a bit of documentation and technical jargon.
+This project definetly requires a lot of pre-existing knowledge of the game engine in order to get adjusted to contrbuting.

 __Do the maintainers respond helpfully to questions in issues?__

+Yes.
+The responses to issue requests are generally quite respectful and detailed with attached hyperlinks and images for reference to the issues.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+Yes, they are.
+Upon examining some discussion in the forum, the chat is filled with people always looking to help out.
+The responses are always useful and encourages further discussions.
+If anyone makes a mistake (e.g. not following style or code guidelines), a gentle reminder is always given to followi t.

 __Do pull requests get reviewed?__

+Yes, there are tens of thousands of pull requests that have already been tagged, reviewed, and closed.
+There is about another ten thousand pull requests are are currently being discussed, reviewed, and remain open.

 __Do maintainers thank people for their contributions?__

+Yes they do.
+They also provide encouragements to fellow contributors to boost morale.
+When multiple people are working on the same issue, lots of evidence and solutions are provided and thoroughly tested by contributors.
+The issues develop sto fruition on their own, with people acknolwedging when vital information, fixes, and progress are made.

 __Are there special skills required to contribute to the project?
 If so, what are they?__

+Yes.
+Knoweledge of the engine and C++.
+Also, developing good documentation and discussion skills is also vital to resolving issues efficiently (especially when multiple contributors are working on the same issue).

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__

+Yes.
+The development device must be Vulkan 1.0 hardware compatable along with OpenGl 3.3 / OpenGL ES 3.0 compatable hardware.
+There are also additional requirements for the .NET version.